-While not a lot of restaurants and shops on the island, there are a few cafes and takeaway shops to grab some lunch or an ice cream, as well as other essentials during your visit.
+While there are not a lot of restaurants and shops on the island, there are a few cafes and takeaway shops to grab some lunch or ice cream, as well as other essentials during your visit.

 Distance from Brisbane: 25 Minutes + 75 minute ferry trip

 Like North Stradbroke Island, Moreton Island is a great island day trip from Brisbane, with a ferry ride across the bay to kick off a day of adventure.
 Think white sandy beaches and brilliant blue water, with plenty on offer to fill your day.

 The Tangalooma Wrecks are a perfect spot for snorkelling.